Smile4ever/VLC-Lyrics-Finder/README.md

 Other buttons:

 * Search with Google: open a new browser tab to look for lyrics
-* Refresh: force refresh of metadata and look up the lyrics
+* Save lyrics: save lyrics to a TXT file in /tmp or C:\Temp
 * Switch: artist and title wrongly guessed?
 Click this button to switch them.
 The artist text becomes the title text, the title text becomes the artist text.

 When you open Lyrics Finder, it will try to make an attempt to get the lyrics.
 This means opening Lyrics Finder is enough if you want to see the lyrics of only one song.